 If you’re looking to go local, your options would include the following:

 - Canadian Fitness Education Services (CFES)

 - Canadian Fitness Professionals (CANFITPRO)

 - Canadian Society for Exercise Physiology (CSEP)

-Regardless of regulations and potential risks, getting certified provides you with a second-to-none knowledge and practical skills base. you’ll also have access to top-notch study materials which you can refer to when you need them as a professional.
+Regardless of regulations and potential risks, getting certified gives you second-to-none knowledge and a practical skills base.
+You’ll also have access to top-notch study materials, which you can refer to when you need them as a professional.

 Knowing what you will learn through certification will open your eyes to a wealth of information you would otherwise be oblivious to.
 That confidence and competency can easily set you apart in a field of less knowledgeable individuals.

-this would allow you to really stand out and aim for attractive career and revenue options with near-guaranteed success.
+This would allow you to stand out and aim for attractive career and revenue options with near-guaranteed success.

 Step 3: Register for Insurance and Professional Membership

 Regarding fitness, there is an inherent risk of injury and medical complications arising no matter how well administered the exercise technique is.